microsoft/pi-azure-recipes/01_iot/readme.md

 1. Run the *python_environment_setup.sh* shell script

-1. Once the script finishes open the newly created *.env* file
+1. Once the script finishes open the sample *.env* file

 1. Paste the device connection string there
     ```